jina-ai/docs/chapters/peas-and-pods.rst

 Since a Pea is a wrap over Jina Executor.
 Dependent on the type of the Executor, we consider a Pea is Stateless or Statefull.

-If a Pea wraps Encoder, Crafter, Segmenter, Ranker, Evaluator, Classifier, we consider it as Stateless.
+If a Pea wraps an Encoder, Crafter, Segmenter, Ranker, Evaluator, Classifier, we consider it as Stateless.
-Since this Pea do not persist data.
+Since this Pea will not persist data.
-On the other hand, if a Pea wraps Indexer, we consider it as Stateful.
+On the other hand, if a Pea wraps an Indexer, we consider it as Stateful.
 Because we persist indexed result to our workspace.

 We use `parallel` to manage the number of Stateless Peas inside a Pod.